thor-harsh/Project--Hadoop-1/README.md

   The reduce job takes the output from a map as input and combines those data tuples into a smaller set of tuples.
 As the sequence of the name MapReduce implies, the reduce job is always performed after the map job.<br></br>

+  **MapReduce programming offers several benefits to help you gain valuable insights from your big data:**

+ Scalability.
+Businesses can process petabytes of data stored in the Hadoop Distributed File System (HDFS).<br></br>
+Flexibility.
+Hadoop enables easier access to multiple sources of data and multiple types of data.
+Speed.
+With parallel processing and minimal data movement, Hadoop offers fast processing of massive amounts of data.
+Simple.
+Developers can write code in a choice of languages, including Java, C++ and Python.

 </table>